pankajr141/Kaggle-ML/quora-question-pairs/README.md

 # Notes #
 The question was about finding identical set of question pair that exsit in quora.
+A blogpost for sentence based similarity can be found https://pankajr141.wordpress.com/2017/06/05/sentence-based-similarity/

 ### Main link for competition ###
 https://www.kaggle.com/c/quora-question-pairs/